 Let us just say that this is the most ironing I have done in months, years, my entire life.

-Click on the little X on the top right of your page.
+If you don’t like to iron, click on the little X on the top right of your page.

 This is not the project for you.